HiveMQ Edge Protocol Adapters

 Topic Filters

-Only JSON schemas are supported yet.
+Currently, only JSON schemas are supported.

 Edit Topic Filters from Workspace